cdahlqvist/rankin/drivers/elasticlogs/README.md

 :------------ | :------------
 **batch_size** | Batch size for bulk index requests.
 Default value is *1000*.
 **days** | Date or date interval events should be generated in.
 This can be specified in 3 formats: 1) Absolute single date, e.g. *"2015-04-20"* 2) Absolute date range, e.g. *"2015-04-20,2015-04-26"* 3) Date range relative to current date/time, e.g. *"-7,3"*.
 If not specified, all events will be generated based on the current date/time.
 **index_prefix** | Prefix for the index name.
 This will be used as full index name if time based indices are not used.
-Defaults to *"rankin-"*.
+Defaults to *"rankin_elasticlogs"*.
 **time_index** | Boolean parameter indicating whether time based indices are to be used.
 Defaults to *true*.
 **delete_fields** | List of base level event fields to be deleted before the event is passed on for indexing.
 This allows customisation of the generated output.
 By default no fields are deleted.